Heart disease: Young people more vulnerable

 From diet to weight, these eight factors and habits predict your heart health, according to doctors

-One cause could be the recent rise in obesity, Liu said.
+One cause might be the recent rise in obesity, Liu said.
 The number of people affected by obesity in the US increased according to federal data from 3 percent before the pandemic to 4.4 percent between 2020 and 2021 as more people increased their alcohol consumption.
 Young people tend to lead sedentary lifestyles anyway, and Liu said the pandemic may have led to an even lower rate of exercise.

 Obesity is also a problem in Germany.
 According to the German Obesity Society 53 percent of women and 67 percent of men are overweight.
 This means that the affected individuals have a body mass index (BMI) of over 25.